3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

-3DGS can generally be divided into the following stages, as illustrated in Fig.~\ref{fig12}: initialization, attribute optimization, splatting, regularization, training strategy, adaptive control, and post-processing.
-Additionally, some concurrent works aim to incorporate supplementary information and representations, thereby enhancing the capability of 3DGS.
+} {3DGS can generally be divided into the following stages, as illustrated in Fig.~\ref{fig12}: initialization, attribute optimization, splatting, regularization, training strategy, and adaptive control.
+In follow-up studies, researchers have enhanced and refined the fundamental 3DGS components.
 These technical improvements not only enhance the rendering performance of the original 3DGS but also address specific tasks in derivative works.
-Consequently, this section delves into the technological advancements in 3DGS, with the aim of providing valuable insights for researchers in related fields.
+Consequently, this section delves into the technological improvements in 3DGS, with the aim of providing valuable insights for researchers in related fields.}